The silhouette of a pyramid, rising starkly against the horizon, is surprisingly universal and appears in multiple cultures in human history.

 The uppermost level typically housed a shrine or temple, reinforcing their primary role as religious structures.

-It was believed that the gods descending to the temple at the peak to commune with the priests and priestesses.
+It was believed that the gods descended to the temple at the peak to commune with the priests and priestesses.

 One of the best-preserved ziggurats is the Great Ziggurat of Ur.
-This one was constructed during the reign of Ur-Nammu in the 21st century BCE.
+It was constructed during the reign of Ur-Nammu in the 21st century BCE.

 This enormous structure, which once stood over 30 meters high, was part of a temple complex dedicated to the moon god Nanna.